Winter storms have brought snow, ice and dangerously low temperatures to Texas, Oklahoma and Louisiana. Here's how to help.

 If you received a paper check in the mail, any donor-provided contact information can be found on the grant transmittal letter that arrived in the envelope with the check.

-If you would like to enroll in the EFT program and have future grants directly deposited into your nonprofit’s bank account, you can start the enrollment process.
+If you would like to enroll in the EFT program and have future grants directly deposited into your nonprofit’s bank account, you can start the enrollment process here.

 When you sign up your nonprofit for Fidelity Charitable’s Electronic Funds Transfer (EFT) program, grants will be directly deposited in your nonprofit’s bank account—no trips to the post office or bank needed.
 You’ll receive the same donor information as you would with a paper check.
+Electronic Funds Transfer is the fastest, safest, and most direct way to receive grants from Fidelity Charitable.
 Enrollment is easy.

 Using any donor-provided information, thank the donor who recommended the grant to your organization, not Fidelity Charitable.
 The donor was eligible to claim their tax deduction upon making a contribution to Fidelity Charitable, not when recommending grants to charities like yours.
 Therefore, the donor is not eligible to claim a tax deduction in connection to their grant recommendations, and any language implying such should be removed from your acknowledgment and you should not send the donor a tax receipt.